 EE TV and broadband provider review

-EE may not be the first provider that comes to mind, but the mobile phone provider has branched out and offers digital television (based on Freeview) bundled with its broadband deals.
-For an extra charge, you can add additional pay TV content via Now TV and Netflix.
+EE may not be the first provider that comes to mind here, but the mobile phone provider has branched out and offers digital TV via Apple TV to its pay-monthly mobile phone customers.
 EE TV's broadband download speeds range from 10Mbps up to 300Mbps.

 Discover whether its customers recommend it to others in our EE TV review.

 Plusnet's TV service is only available with one of the provider's fibre broadband plans.
 It includes Freeview and 20 premium entertainment channels (including Alibi, Comedy Central and Gold), plus BT Sport Lite.
 Extra channels are also available for an additional monthly fee.
 Plusnet offers two fibre optic broadband deals - one has an average download speed of 36Mbps and the other has an average download speed of 66Mbps.

 Compare its offering against competitors using our Plusnet review.

 Sky TV and broadband provider review